 One common myth about Medicaid is that it primarily benefits poor children and their mothers.
 But the facts show otherwise.
 Although children make up about half of Medicaid's enrollment, they account for only 19 percent of total costs.
 By contrast, elderly and disabled beneficiaries account for 66 percent of the program's costs.
-The main reason for these differences is that the average spending per child is $2,500 (less than one-half of the program's average), while per-beneficiary spending on the elderly and disabled is about $19,000 (almost three times the program average).
+The main reason for these differences is that the average spending per child is $2,900 (less than one-half of the program's average), while per-beneficiary spending on the elderly is $16,200 and spending on the disabled is about $19,000 (nearly three times the program average).

 Peter G. Peterson Foundation Chart Pack:

 The PGPF chart pack illustrates that budget-making involves many competing priorities, limited resources, and complex issues.
 In this set of charts, we aim to frame the financial condition and fiscal outlook of the U.S. government within a broad economic, political, and demographic context.

 Ways You Can Get Involved: